-The Luggage from will eat, quite literally, anything that gets in its way.
+The Luggage will eat, quite literally, anything that gets in its way.
 This includes people (on many occasions), sharks, legendary grimoires, and even (on one occasion) a demon.
 This is combined with its Hyperspace Arsenal capacity to ensure that regardless of what it eats, the next time you open it all you find is your clean laundry.
-According to Rincewind (its owner) at one point, the only time it ever disliked that it ate was a book of spells - it sulked for three days and then spat it out.
+According to Rincewind (its owner) at one point, the only time it ever disliked what it ate was a book of spells — it sulked for three days and then spat it out.

 The Tsimo wrestlers (parodies of Sumo wrestlers) of the Counterweight Continent also seem to fit.
 One man was rejected as a Tsimo wrestler when the trainers gave him a meal and he didn't eat the table, too.

 One of the "Utopias" in John T. Sladek's satirical short story "Heavens Below: Thirteen Utopias" depicts a family enjoying a picnic at a landfill site, eating the garbage as if it were the most delicious snack food anyone ever tasted.

 In the Perry Rhodan setting, the inhabitants of the planet Halut — four-armed and only somewhat loosely humanoid giants routinely growing taller than ten feet — are capable of chewing and digesting virtually anything, including rock.

 As seen in the quote above, the Andalites in Animorphs fit this trope whenever they morph into something with taste buds.